d-matt/piwigo-jplayer/README.md

 Usage
 -----

-Basically, medias will be inserted in a same way as standard pictures :
+Basically, medias will be added to your gallery just like standard pictures:

 * Uploads the videos in the `galleries` dir
-* The thumbnail is formed as usual `thumbnail/TN-base_name.jpg`
+* In piwigo < 2.4, the thumbnail is named `thumbnail/TN-base_name.jpg`
+* In piwigo > 2.4, the thumbnail is named `pwg_representative/base_name.jpg`
 * The HD can be inserted as usual as well in the `pwg_high`
 * Finally use the sync button